This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 RV Insurance vs. RV Travel Insurance

 RV insurance (what you must have) covers damage to the vehicle, liability if you cause an accident, and personal property inside the RV.
-It does not cover trip cancellation costs, emergency medical evacuation, or non-vehicle expenses when a trip goes wrong.
+It does not cover trip cancellation costs, emergency medical evacuation, or non-vehicle expenses when a trip goes sideways.

 Trip Cancellation and Interruption Coverage